Advertiser Disclosure

 Note that Avios award tickets are not eligible for the 96-hour free Qatar transit program, since an eligible ticket must be issued directly by Qatar Airways.
 Regardless, many citizens of many countries are eligible for a Qatari visa on arrival if they want to visit Doha.

-Hot Tip: Mixing Royal Jordanian and Qatar on the same ticket can be expensive due to multi-carrier pricing.
+Hot Tip: Mixing Royal Jordanian and Qatar on the same ticket can be expensive because of multicarrier pricing.
 Instead, book separate Avios tickets for each.

-25. Experience Cathay Pacific’s The Pier and The Wing First Class Lounges for 24,000 Avios (Cathay Pacific)
+24. Experience Cathay Pacific’s The Wing Business Class Lounge for 20,800 Avios (Cathay Pacific)

 Hot Tip: Need help booking?
-See our step-by-step guide for booking Cathay Pacific first class or business class.
+See our step-by-step guide for booking Cathay Pacific business class.

-Nonstops on Malaysian Airlines start at 6,000 Avios in economy, and taxes and fees are usually small.
+Nonstops on Malaysia Airlines start at 6,000 Avios in economy, and taxes and fees are usually small.
 The cheapest flights are domestic flights within Malaysia.

-Flights in Southeast Asia are often so cheap that you always want to shop around, especially if there’s a nonstop flight you can take advantage of instead of connecting on Malaysian.
+Flights in Southeast Asia are often so cheap that you always want to shop around, especially if there’s a nonstop flight you can take advantage of instead of connecting on Malaysia Airlines.

-Once the flight crosses a distance threshold of 650 miles, the cost will increase to 9,000 Avios.
+Once the flight crosses a distance threshold of 650 miles, the cost increases to 9,000 Avios.
 For example, a nonstop flight from Kuala Lumpur (KUL) to Jakarta (CGK) is 9,000 Avios.

 St. Regis Maldives Vommuli Resort.
 Image Credit: Marriott

-The lounge at Colombo is not fancy, but if you were to book business class, it’d cost 12,500 Avios + $155 in taxes and fees.
+The lounge at Colombo is not fancy, but if you were to book business class, it’d cost 12,500 Avios and $160 in taxes and fees.

 Qantas Business Lounge Sydney.
 Image Credit: Greg Stone

-Qantas’ domestic business class is among the best in the world, and even on relatively short flights you often get a full meal service!
+Domestic business class on Qantas is among the best in the world, and you often get a full meal service even on relatively short flights!
 Additionally, Qantas lounges are in many Australian cities, and they rival the best international business lounges.

-Qantas’ nonstop flights between Melbourne (MEL) and Perth (PER) are around 4 hours in duration and often see Airbus A330 or Boeing 787-9 aircraft operating the route, meaning there are lie-flat seats in business class.
+Nonstop flights between Melbourne (MEL) and Perth (PER) on Qantas are around 4 hours in duration and often see Airbus A330 or Boeing 787-9 aircraft operating the route, meaning there are lie-flat seats in business class.

 You can book one of these seats for 22,000 Avios each way, while economy costs 11,000 Avios.

 Be sure to select a flight with one of these plane types, as some flights are operated by Boeing 737s.
-Be aware that equipment swaps can happen due to operational needs and it is not required of Qantas to put you on the plane type you booked, though it may help out if you contact customer service.
+Be aware that equipment swaps can happen to meet operational needs, and Qantas doesn’t have to put you on the plane type you booked, though it may help out if you contact customer service.

 Now that we’ve listed the best ways to use Avios, let’s talk about some other details.
 British Airways Executive Club is significantly different from other airline frequent flyer programs.
 By learning how spending Avios works, you can have fantastic travel experiences!

-British Airways partners with many different airline frequent flyer programs — the following table details the members of the Oneworld alliance, and BA also has non-alliance partner Aer Lingus.
+British Airways partners with many different airline frequent flyer programs — the following table details the members of the Oneworld alliance, and BA also has partner Aer Lingus outside of any alliance.

 SCROLL FOR MORE